LeoneBacciu/django-email-verification/README.md

 EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
 ```

-in settings.py.
-This will override any other email settings you provide.
+You can use all the django email backends and also your custom one.

 ## Custom salt for token generation

-Pass the custom_salt keyword parameter to the sendconfirm function as follows:
+Pass the custom_salt keyword parameter to the `send_confirm` method as follows:

 ```python
 send_email(user, custom_salt=my_custom_key_salt)